+Define a name for the role.

 Role ID

 Specify an ID for the role.

 Can login

 Check this option to allow the role to log in.

+Password

 Specify a login password for the role.

+Confirm Password

+Re-type the login password.

 Password Encryption

 Choose whether the password is stored ENCRYPTED or UNENCRYPTED in the system catalogs.

 Connection Limit

-Specify how many concurrent connections the role can make. -1 means no limit.
+Specify how many concurrent connections the role can make1 means no limit.

 Expiry Date

 Set a datetime that the role's password will expire.
 If this option is omitted, the password will be valid for all time.

 Superuser

 Check this option to determine the role is a superuser.

 Can create database

 Check this option to allow the role to create databases.

 Can create role

 Check this option to allow the role to create roles.

 Inherit privileges

 Check this option to determine the role inherits the privileges of roles it is a member of.

 Can update system catalog

 Check this option to allow the role to update system catalog.